sharpest-minds/hiring-tips/README.md

 3. Play around with the design until you like the way it looks.

 **Why you're doing it:** When someone who doesn't know you gets an email from your personal domain, 2 out of 3 times they'll navigate straight to your personal website to find out more about you.
-Make sure your personal website exists.
+Make sure that personal website exists.

 It's also a good idea to put a link to your personal website in your email signature.

+## Your resume

+As you gain more experience, your resume will matter less and less.
+But early on, it matters a lot.

+**What to do:** Put together or update your resume.
+Make sure it's geared towards data science roles.

+Here's a list of common mistakes I see in resumes, plus a rating of how bad they are, either 😑 (annoying) or ☠️ (deadly).
+Avoid them:

+- Spelling mistakes ☠️
+- Inconsistent formatting 😑
+- So much text I can't get through it to read the important parts 😑
+- Gaps in your timeline so I can't tell what you were doing during some time period ☠️
+- Not ordering your timeline chronologically 😑
+- Listing Microsoft Office as one of your skills ☠️
+- Listing MNIST, the Titanic dataset, or another generic project in your list of projects ☠️

+And here's a list of things you can do to make your resume stronger, with a rating of how good they are, either 🙌 (solid) or 🎉 (amazing).
+Do all of these:

+Under construction! 🏗

 ## Your LinkedIn profile

-Under construction! 🏗

-## Your resume

 Under construction! 🏗